 Medicine at its highest level of performance requires both IQ and EQ.
 While we can do some things to raise general intelligence, I think we can do more to raise the level of emotional intelligence in our medical schools, thus avoiding the deselection of high-IQ students at the post-college level because they don't score well on a basic screening EQ test.
-COMMITMENT TO SCHOLARSHIPS Generous alumni and friends were recognized for supporting aspiring physicians at a luncheon during Alumni Weekend.

 Alumni and guests toured Northwestern Simulation, 25,000 square feet of meeting, clinical simulation, surgical simulation and virtual reality workspace.
 Record-Breaking Alumni Weekend AFTER GRADUATING FROM MEDICAL SCHOOL, BOTH CRAIG SHOWALTER, '68 MD, AND STEVE EMBRY, '68 MD, JOINED THE MILITARY - WITH THE VIETNAM WAR ESCALATING, YOUNG MEN WITH MEDICAL TRAINING WERE IN HIGH DEMAND.
 "I got pulled into the army right out of medical school," Showalter said.
 "In fact, they tried to get me out of medical school before I graduated."
 Of his era, Embry said, "I would estimate 95 percent of medical school graduates were serving in the military back then."
-30 That's just one of the numerous changes the Class of '68 has seen since graduating, many of which were on display as Showalter and Embry - and over 500 other alumni and guests - returned to campus for this year's Alumni Weekend, held April 27 and 28.
+That's just one of the numerous changes the Class of '68 has seen since graduating, many of which were on display as Showalter and Embry - and over 500 other alumni and guests - returned to campus for this year's Alumni Weekend, held April 27 and 28.
 The event was the largest gathering in the medical school's history.
-Members of the Class of '68 celebrated their 50-year reunion, including Ferdinand Ofodile, '68 MD, pictured below with Ouentin Youmans, '15 MD.